 Dusti Reimer, Elevate PR and Marketing

 I work from home because I have my own start-up business and I also have three young children.
-Being able to work from home gives me the flexibility to be mom and an entrepreneur.
+Being able to work from home gives me the flexibility to be a mom and an entrepreneur.
 Also, to be honest, I felt a little guilty about being able to work from home.
-That motivated me to work harder and more when I was at home without the distraction, than when I was at the office.
-Now, after doing this for about three and half years, I find it enjoyable to work from home.
+That motivated me to work harder and more when I was at home without the distraction than when I was at the office.
+Now, after doing this for about three and a half years, I find it enjoyable to work from home.
 I schedule a lot of coffee meetings and/or lunches when I need that additional social interaction or I need to brainstorm.
-I also have joined several local marketing and public relations groups to keep tapped into the pulse of the industry.
+I also have joined several local marketing and public relations groups to keep tapping into the pulse of the industry.

 #3: Have A Proper Routine

 My office is my space which means I can make it as quiet and focus producing as I need.
 No worry of other co-worker’s music, chatter or even the clicking of the computer keyboard, which believe it or not, can throw my concentration off.
 To stay motivated, it is important to maintain a routine.
 No different than waking up, showering, reading, and then off to the office.
 The difference, I do not fight the morning traffic or the rush hour debacle.
 This means more time to get things done.
 Setting goals for each day is important as well.
 The downfalls are that it can get lonely at times, those times that technology fails (it does happen), can ruin a day and I tend to work more.